 On average, a meal in a sit-down restaurant in Switzerland will cost around Sfr 20-40, and that might not even include drinks.
 Breakfast will usually be cheaper and dinner will usually be the most expensive.

-Watch out for lunch specials and promos that many cafes offer, as this is one of best ways to eat cheap.
+Watch out for lunch specials and promos that many cafes offer, as this is one of the best ways to eat cheaply.
 The other is things like kebabs, Asian food, and small takeaways found near train stations.

 Accommodation in Switzerland